centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-gorgone-rebound-mode.md

 - address: 10.30.2.67
 - rsa public key thumbprint: NmnPME43IoWpkQoam6CLnrI5hjmdq6Kq8QMUCCg-F4g

-Distant Poller:
+Remote Poller:
 - id: 6 (configured in Centreon interface as zmq.
 You can get this id from the Centreon interface)
 - address: 10.30.2.179
 - rsa public key thumbprint: nJSH9nZN2ugQeksHif7Jtv19RQA58yjxfX-Cpnhx09s

-## On the distant poller side
+## On the remote poller side

 ### Installation requirements

-Ensure the distant poller and Gorgone are already installed.
+Ensure the remote poller and Gorgone are already installed.

 ### Configuration